Normandie Hotel: History

 The coastline of Puerto Rico was expropriated by the federal government for defense during World War II, including the hotel, and Benítez Rexach, who had moved to the Dominican Republic in 1944, reportedly protested by refusing to pay his property taxes.
 However, court records indicate Benítez Rexach had argued unsuccessfully that as an American citizen without congressional representation, he was exempt from federal taxes.
-After being closed and abandoned in the 1970s, the hotel was restored in the early 1990s.
+After being closed and abandoned in the 1970s, the hotel was restored in the late 1980s.
 Afterwards, it underwent massive renovations due to heavy damage caused by Hurricane Georges in 1998.
 After storm-related damages were repaired, the hotel remained in business until 2004, when another renovation project commenced.
 In early 2005, the 173-room hotel reopened after its refurbishing and would operate as a Boutique Hotel for 4 years, before closing again by late 2010, since then the hotel has remained unused and vacant for over a decade.

 The Normandie Hotel was purchased on August 8, 2013, by Ben Medetsky and Jack Polatsek of Interra Capital Group for nearly US$4,000,000 but after initial plans for redevelopment of the hotel, the group decided to sell it.
 In 2015, the owners removed the hotel's historic roof sign in order to protect and preserve it, and only the structure that held up the letters of the sign remains.
 Although various groups of investors attempted to purchase the property in 2014, then in the spring of 2017 and again in the spring of 2018, it wasn't actually sold until January 2022.

-Rep. Ángel Matos García filed Joint House Resolution 0089 in March 2021; if passed, the Puerto Rico Department of Economic Development and Commerce would seize the property and demolish the hotel.
+Majority Leader Ángel Matos García (PPD) filed Joint House Resolution 0089 in March 2021; if passed, the Puerto Rico Department of Economic Development and Commerce would seize the property and demolish the hotel.
 The Institute of Puerto Rican Culture made a statement opposing the resolution two days later.
 Later that year, despite rumors to the contrary, Hard Rock International denied that it was interested in the hotel.
 The hotel was purchased by the Ishay Group for US$8.6 million, who plan to restore the hotel and reopen it, possibly converting some rooms into residences.

 Recognition

-The Normandie Hotel was added to the U.S. National Register of Historic Places in 1980.
+The Normandie Hotel was added to the U.S. National Register of Historic Places in 1980. and to the Puerto Rico Register of Historic Sites and Zones in 2000.